This blog post is aimed at those who want to quickly get up to speed on Cardano. I’m going to distill it down to only the essentials.

 Cardano has had to deal with a lot of criticism in the past.
 While some of it has been informed and valid (yes progress has been slow, yes the current chain does slow down to unacceptable levels at times of peak demand) others have been ignorant to the point of absurdity.

-The best way for Cardano to deal with the fud is to get to the point where there is no “Coming soon…” with regards to something that is on-part with other chains.
+The best way for Cardano to deal with the fud is to get to the point where there is no “Coming soon…” with regards to being on-par with other chains.

 The Vasil upgrade coming this month really should be that moment.
 It will be bring in lots of good improvements that should allow more heavyweight DApps to launch in the months post-Vasil.